-OMF International is a mission agency working amongst the peoples of East Asia.
-OMF is committed to sharing the gospel, planting churches, teaching, training, running missional businesses, helping those in need and working in partnership with East Asia’s church.
+OMF International is a mission agency working amongst all the peoples of East Asia.
+OMF is committed to sharing the gospel, planting churches, teaching and training, running mission business and helping those in need by working in partnership with the church in East Asia.

 Spring of Hope

-Spring of Hope Ugandaspring of hope logo was founded by Teresha Karahukayo with the vision to change attitudes in Ugandan society to enable disabled children to reach their full potential.
-600 children and their families now benefit from the SOH clinics, assessments, nutrition programmes, sponsorships, training for the deaf, support for families and income generating projects.
+Five hundred children and their families currently benefit from the SOH Clinics, assessments, nutrition programmes, sponsorships, training for the deaf, support for families and income generating projects.

 Teresha is married to Israel and they have three daughters.